creditdatamw/cakephp-audit-log/README.md

 # Audit Log Plugin

-A logging plugin for [CakePHP 3](http://cakephp.org).
+A logging plugin for [CakePHP](http://cakephp.org).
 The included `AuditableBehavior`  creates an audit history for each instance of a model to which it's attached.

 The behavior tracks changes on two levels.
 It takes a snapshot of the fully hydrated object _after_ a change is complete and it also records each individual change in the case of an update action.